-Become an Official
+Become a Game Official

-The main idea of OL2017+ is to promote excellence and professional skills, which must be trained constantly to meet the requirements of the ever-changing and evolving game of basketball.
-A range of workshops have been held by the FIBA Referee Department, FIBA Technical Commission, the Licensing Advisory Group and other stakeholders in the past few years to develop the most effective and transparent system for the new OL2017+.
+The concept of Game Officials' Licensing 2017+ (OL2017+) was first presented to the FIBA Technical Commission in 2013.
+A range of workshops were held by the FIBA Referee Department, FIBA Technical Commission, the Licensing Advisory Group and other stakeholders in the following years to develop the most effective system for the new Game Officials' Licensing.

 For further information, please consult the tabs below.
 Should you have any questions subsequent to doing so, please contact email@example.com.

-Questions & Answers for Officials Licensing 2017+
+Questions & Answers for Game Officials Licensing 2019-2021

-2. What are the benefits of the OL2017+?
+1. What are the key principles of the FIBA Game Officials Licensing?